StackVista/stackstate-docs/configure/topology/sync.md

 ## Template functions

-Template functions are defined by a JSON template and input parameters required by the template to render elements of StackState topology - mainly components or relations.
+Template functions are defined by a JSON template and input parameters required by the template to render elements of Rancher Observability topology - mainly components or relations.
 When executed template functions substitutes all handlebar parameter references with values of input parameters.
 Template functions must define all parameters that template body refers to.

-Template functions are used in cooperation with Mapping functions to create StackState topology elements.
+Template functions are used in cooperation with Mapping functions to create Rancher Observability topology elements.
 Mapping function parse topological data of external system and prepares input parameters for Template function.

 ➡️ [Learn more about template functions](/develop/developer-guides/custom-functions/template-functions.md)